For a list of our School Psychology doctoral students, click here.

 pkuenzi

 Payton Kuenzi is an Educational Specialist student in the School Psychology area within the Department of Educational Psychology.
 She completed her BA at the University of Wisconsin Madison in Psychology and Spanish.
-While completing her undergraduate degree, she held various roles working with children, including serving as a Counselor and Director at Camp Minikani.
-This experience, along with others, has influenced her interests in the field of School Psychology, particularly in trauma-informed practices, family-school-community partnerships, and culturally responsive interventions.
+Her experiences working with children as a Counselor and Director at Camp Minikani and through research in the Teacher Prejudice Habit-Breaking Intervention fuel her dedication to equity and student well-being in practice.
+Her other research interests include culturally responsive and trauma-informed approaches, social-emotional learning, and fostering strong family–school–community partnerships.

 Caitlyn Lynch